MEMORANDUM OF UNDERSTANDING

 28. This Memorandum of Understanding will become effective on the first day of the month following the date on which there are at least eight Range State Signatories including at least two each from Europe, Asia and Africa.
 Thereafter, it will become effective for any other Signatory on the first day of the month following the date of signature by that Signatory.

 29. Any Signatory may withdraw from this Memorandum of Understanding by written notification to the Secretariat.
 The withdrawal will take effect for that Signatory six months after the date on which the Secretariat has received the notification.

 30. The Secretariat will be the Depositary of this Memorandum of Understanding.

-31. The working language for all matters relating to this Memorandum of Understanding, including meetings, documents and correspondence, will be English and French.
+31. The working languages for all matters relating to this Memorandum of Understanding, including meetings, documents and correspondence, will be English and French.